Alec-Shay/true-blame/README.md

 ## Parameters

-- `-s <string>` : specify a specific substring of the desired line to search on
+- `-s <string>` : specify a specific substring to search on
-   - not using `-s` will use the whole line by default (without leading/trailing whitespace)
+   - *string* : defaults to the entire line without leading or trailing whitespace

 - `-r <start-commit> <end-commit>` : search in reverse
-   - start-commit and end-commit are assumed HEAD by default
+   - *start-commit* : defaults to HEAD
+   - *end-commit* : defaults to HEAD

 ## Installation
 1. Install Python 3